arthurarty/electronic-program-guide-api/README.md

 ## How to run this:
-- build the container. `docker build -t web_grab .`
+- install the package so that subpackages can import from each other.
+To do this run `python setup.py install`
-- run the container and connect to it. `docker run -it web_grab`
+- run the containers `docker compose up`